|

 The stars of Carol Cresswell's remarkable and detailed wildlife paintings are usually large predators, and more often than not, the big cats.
 Working in a variety of mediums, (her favourites are acrylics and pastel), she achieves a wonderful combination of lifelike realism and artistic interpretation.

 One of Carol's major achievements was a portrait of a different kind of star.
-At the tender age of 16 she was commissioned to paint the pianist Liberace.
-The portrait was one of Liberace's favourites and hung in the entertainer's Palm Springs home until his death in 1987.
-It is now on permanent display in the Liberace Museum in Las Vegas.
+In 1972 she was commissioned to paint the pianist Liberace.
+The portrait hung in the entertainer's home until his death in 1987.
+It then went on permanent display in the Liberace Museum in Las Vegas and is now in the collection of the Liberace Foundation..

-More recently her wildlife work has predominated and she has exhibited at The Wildlife art Society's annual exhibitions at the Westminster Gallery in London, at the Wildscreen Festival in Bristol, and regularly at exhibitions throughout East Anglia.
+More recently her animal work has predominated and she has exhibited at The Wildlife Art Society's annual exhibitions at the Westminster Gallery in London, at the Wildscreen Festival in Bristol, and regularly at exhibitions throughout East Anglia.
+Her work can be seen annually in the Natural World Art Group's summer exhibition based at Banham Zoo, Norfolk, the UK's only zoo-based major wildlife art exhibition.

-Her love of wildlife extends beyond her painting and Carol supports a number of wildlife charities, taking a keen and informed interest in their conservation work.
+Her love of wildlife extends beyond her painting and Carol supports a number of animal charities, taking a keen and informed interest in their conservation work.
+In 2009 an approach from the Suffolk Punch Trust enabled Carol to further pursue another of her favourite subjects, painting heavy horses, specifically the Suffolk Punch horses.
+Carol is pleased to be able to support the work of the Trust in preserving these extremely rare and beautiful animals.